Aytya/Store-server-HL/README.md

 # Go - Service for managing an online store

-### REST API for managing an online store that includes several microservices: Users, Products, Orders, Payments and API Gateway..
+### REST API for managing an online store that includes several microservices: Users, Products, Orders, Payments and API Gateway.
 The service support CRUD operations, published on GitHub, embedded in Render, and run using Docker Compose and Makefile.

 ## Getting Started